anilsemizoglu/dataMCplotMaker/README.md

 Function to quickly make nice data/MC plots.
 In addition to formatting, it automatically makes an overflow bin for your data, automatically puts the smallest backgrounds on the bottom, and automatically chooses a reasonable maximum and minimum.

-To install (optional):
-  1. Put .so file somewhere like ~/macros
-  2. Add the following to your .rootlogon.C or .rootrc:
-      - //loading Alex's awesome data/MC plot maker
-      - gSystem->AddIncludePath("-I$HOME/dataMCplotMaker");
-      - gSystem->Load("/home/users/cgeorge/dataMCplotMaker/dataMCplotMaker_cc.so");
-  3. Now you can "include" the .h file (#include "dataMCplotMaker.h") in your file, and call the function.

-To run without installing:
+To run:
-  1. Put both .cc and .h files in your directory
+  1. Put both .cc and .h files in the same directory
   2. "Include" the .h file (#include "path/dataMCplotMaker") in your file
   3. In root, compile the .cc file (.L path/dataMCplotMaker.cc+) before loading and compiling your file.

-To run the function:
+To call the function:
   - dataMCplotMaker(TH1F* data, std::vector < TH1F* > Backgrounds, std::vector < char* > Titles*, char* title, char* Title2, std::string Options, std::vector < Color_t > colors)

 Mandatory arguments: